Delta 8 THC in Mississippi: Is It Legal & Where to Buy in 2025?

 Any business that’s selling vape products to minors (people under the age of 21) is conducting business unethically and likely sells inferior quality products with dangerous additives and cheap ingredients.

-Unfortunately, delta 8 THC is illegal in Mississippi, so we don’t recommend trying to source the cannabinoid online.
+Unfortunately, delta 8 THC is illegal in Mississippi and is included in the state’s controlled substances list, so we don’t recommend trying to source the cannabinoid online.
 However, if you’re looking to purchase other vape products, make sure the company you use asks for age verification first to avoid disappointment.

 What’s The Difference Between Delta 8 THC & Delta 9 THC?

-Delta 8 THC and delta 9 THC are extremely similar on a molecular level.
-However, a double bond is what differentiates them both legally, and in the effects they produce.
+Delta 8 THC and delta 9 THC are extremely similar on a molecular level and activate the human body’s endocannabinoid system.
+However, a double bond is what differentiates them both legally, and in the psychoactive effects they produce.

 Delta 9 THC is still illegal under federal law, although it’s currently legal under state laws in over 35 states across the US.
 Delta 8 THC is federally legal due to the 2018 Farm Bill because it’s extracted from hemp.